-This film received its USA television premiere Monday 26 November 1956 on KTTV (Channel 11) (Los Angeles); its San Francisco television premiere took place on 6 January 1958 on KGO-TV (Channel 7); but its initial New York City telecast did not take place until Saturday 31 March 1962 on WCBS (Channel 2).
+This film received its USA television premiere in Los Angeles Monday 26 November 1956 on KTTV (Channel 11) followed by Chicago Sunday 23 December 1956 on WBBM (Channel 2); in Altoona PA it was first telecast 24 January 1957 on WFBG (Channel 10), in Minneapolis 9 February 1957 on KMGM (Channel 9), in Seattle 8 April 1957 on KING (Channel 5), in Philadelphia 9 April 1957 on WFIL (Channel 6) , and in San Francisco 6 January 1958 on KGO (Channel 7); but its initial New York City telecast did not take place until Saturday 31 March 1962 on WCBS (Channel 2).
 See more »

 Had no idea what I was going to experience viewing this old film from 1940.
 However, I always enjoy viewing Laraine Day, (Katie Lattimer) who plays the role as a younger sister to Jean Muir, (Helen Lattimer) and also their mother, Billie Burke, (Mrs. Julia Lattimer).
 Thought I was going to be bored with the story of two sister's and a mother who is overly protective of her daughters until they meet up with Robert Cummings, (Ridley Crane) who has the reputation of being a millionaire playboy who has plenty of gals and is a heavy drinker who parties all the time.
 One night, Helen Lattimer goes on a date with Ridley and he proceeds to get bombed out of his mind and simply cannot drive his car.
 It is at this point in the film when this becomes a drama and changes the complete direction of this film which will definitely hold your attention right to the very end of the film.

 10 of 17 people found this review helpful.